ozzyozbourne/CS623-dbms-project/README.md

 4. Open the project in your preferred Java IDE.

-5. Configure your database connection in the Java code.

-6. Add a file named `connect.properties` in `main/resources` with the following format:
+5. Add a file named `connect.properties` in `main/resources` with the following format:

     ```
     URL=<enter value>